transientskp/tkp/documentation/source/recipes.rst

 cimager_trap
 ------------

+**This recipe, and the cimager, is now deprecated.
+Please use the awimager recipe**.

 A slightly more TRAP specific version of the SIP cimager recipe.
 It stores the host and original MS in the outputs, which can be used to